JavaScript is required

 Definitions

-Inappropriate images or videos of children: Visual or audio content not directly relevant to the educational program or which may compromise a child’s dignity, privacy, or safety.
+Inappropriate images or videos of children: This is visual or audio content not directly related to the educational program.
+Or it may be content that puts at risk a child’s dignity, privacy or safety.

-• a small camera lens on the watch face, bezel or band (usually 1-2mm in diameter)
+• a very small camera lens on the watch face, bezel or band (usually 1-2mm in diameter)

-• an aperture typically found at the 12 o’clock position or side of the watch case.
+• an aperture (tiny hole) typically found at the 12 o’clock position or side of the watch case.

-Personal storage media device: Devices or platforms used for saving or transferring digital content, such as USB drives, SD cards, portable hard drives, or cloud-based apps not approved by Early Learning Victoria.
+Personal storage media device: There are devices or platforms used for saving or transferring digital content.
+This can include USB drives, SD cards, portable hard drives, or cloud-based apps not approved by Early Learning Victoria.

-Recordings related to educational program: Images and videos used to document and reflect children’s learning and development and are used to support programming, reflection, and family communication.
+Recordings related to educational program: This refers to images or videos that record children’s learning and development and help us improve it.
+They are used to support our planning, teaching and talks with families.

-Special event: A planned centre activity outside the normal educational program, such as holiday celebrations, incursions, excursions, performances, or family events.
+Special event: This is a planned centre activity outside the normal educational program.
+It can include holiday celebrations, incursions, excursions, performances or family events.

-External support professionals: Specialists such as allied health professionals who may work with individual children at the centre to provide developmental, behavioural, or learning support.
+External support professionals: These are specialists such as speech therapists, occupational therapists or other similar professionals.
+They may work with individual children at the centre to support their development, behaviour or learning.

 Updated